tq-systems/meta-tq/meta-tq/doc/README.TQMLX2160A.md

 * SDHC:
   * On MBLX2160A REV.0100, the SD card only works for a few start-ups and is therefore not properly tested.
 On REV.0200, the SD card interface works properly.
+* In U-Boot, reading more than 750KiB at a time from QSPI-NOR results in incorrect data

 ## Build Artifacts